Katstengels/2002-Assignment/README.md

 Download all the files.
 ## Step 2
 Seperate the csv and java files into the 2 folders in the directory tree.
-Note: java files are all in the same level of the directory.
+Note: ALL .java files are in the same folder (src).